-I’d heard that the scenery around this little North Dakota town was beautiful (it’s nestled in the heart of the Badlands) but it all seemed so cowboy, so completely and unattainably western.
-It just didn’t seem like my thing.
+I’d heard that the scenery around this little North Dakota town was beautiful (it’s nestled in the heart of the badlands) but it all seemed so cowboy, so completely and unattainably western.
+It looked beautiful and all, but just didn’t seem like my thing.

 I was totally wrong.

 When my friend Liz and I set off on the very first #PrairiePeople, #PrairiePlaces road trip, we didn’t have a clue what to expect from North Dakota’s #1 tourist destination.